Percocet Addiction Treatment Center

 Percocet Addiction and Dependence

 Percocet isn’t meant for long-term use, but for treating acute, intense pain that’s temporary and should reduce on its own as time passes.
-Using the drug as recommended at the proper dosage lowers the risk of Percocet addiction while improving the lives of people needing short-term pain management.
+Using the drug as recommended at the proper dosage lowers the risk of Percocet dependence while improving the lives of people needing short-term pain management.

 Exceeding the Percocet dosage to obtain a high or abusing the drug by taking it when it isn’t needed to control pain leads to addiction or dependence in some people, especially those who are vulnerable to addiction due to heredity or life circumstances and those who have a substance use disorder.